 Privileges required

 This is a binary true or false.
-“High” and “low” - used in the CVSS standard - are too subjective in my mind, so I converted the corresponding NVD values to simply “required” or not.
+“High” and “low” - used in the CVSS standard - are too subjective, so I converted the corresponding NVD values to simply “required” or not.
 Thus, this input is the answer to the question “does the attacker need to have been authorized to do something before exploiting this vulnerability?”
-This authorization could have been granted to an otherwise bona fide user, or the attacker could be chaining vulnerabilities together.
+This authorization could have been granted to an otherwise bona fide user (i.e. an insider threat), or the attacker could be chaining vulnerabilities together.

 User interaction required